bkw777/dl2/README.md

 ([Full directions for REXCPM](REXCPM.md))

-## "Magic Files" / Ultimate ROM 2
+## "Magic Files" / Ultimate ROM II
-Ultimate ROM II ([docs](http://www.club100.org/library/libdoc.html)) ([roms](https://bitchin100.com/wiki/index.php?title=REXsharp#Option_ROM_Images_for_Download)) has a feature where it can load a RAM version of TS-DOS from disk on-the-fly.
+Ultimate ROM II ([docs](http://www.club100.org/library/libdoc.html)) ([roms](https://bitchin100.com/wiki/index.php?title=REXsharp#Option_ROM_Images_for_Download)) has a feature where it can load a RAM version of TS-DOS or Sardine from disk on-the-fly.
-This allows you to keep the TS-DOS executable on the disk instead of in ram, and it is loaded and then discarded on-demand by selecting the TS-DOS menu entry from inside UR2.
+This allows you to keep the TS-DOS and/or Sardine executables on the disk instead of installed in ram, and it is loaded and then discarded on-demand by selecting the TS-DOS or Sardine entry from the UR-II menu.

-That normally requires that there be a copy of DOS100.CO on the "disk" so that UR-II can load it.
-And since this "disk" is actually a server that can cd into other directories, you would normally need a copy of the file in every single directory.
+On a real drive this requires a copy of DOS100.CO (or DOS200.CO, or DOSNEC.CO, and/or SAR100.CO, SAR200.CO etc) on a disk, or on each disk if you want to avoid having to swap them all the time.
+On an emulator like dlplus, it would normally require that there be a copy of DOS100.CO in the share path in place of on a disk, and since dlplus can CD into subdirectories, it would even require keeping a copy in every subdirectory.

-This version of dlplus has special support for that so that the TS-DOS button always works, even if the file doesn't exist in the current directory, or even if the file doesn't exist anywhere within the share tree.
+But this version of dlplus has special support for this feature so that the TS-DOS and Sardine entries in UR-II always work "by magic" in any directory, even if the files don't exist in the current working directory, or the share root, or anywhere within the shared tree.

-There are copies of [DOS100.CO](clients/ts-dos/DOS100.CO), [DOS200.CO](clients/ts-dos/DOS200.CO), and [DOSNEC.CO](clients/ts-dos/DOSNEC.CO) installed to ```/usr/local/lib/dl``` by ```sudo make install```.
+There are copies of [DOS100.CO](clients/ts-dos/DOS100.CO), [DOS200.CO](clients/ts-dos/DOS200.CO), [DOSNEC.CO](clients/ts-dos/DOSNEC.CO) ,[SAR100.CO](clients/ts-dos/SAR100.CO) and [SAR200.CO](clients/ts-dos/SAR200.CO) installed to ```/usr/local/lib/dl``` by ```sudo make install```.
+(Sadly, no SARNEC.CO .
+It is known to have existed, but is currently still lost to time.
+If you have a copy, please upload it!
+There may or may not have ever existed any versions of TS-DOS or Sardine for Olivetti M10 or Kyotronic KC-85, but the code in dlplus is ready to support them if they ever turn up, or any other files you may wish to work by magic like that.)

-When the client machine requests any of these files, dlplus first looks in the current directory like normal.
-If it's there, that is what is used.
+When the client machine requests any of these filenames, dlplus first looks in the current directory like normal.
+If a file matching the requested filename is there, that is what is used, just like for any other file.
+This can be used to override the files bundled with dlplus, just for the current working directory.
 Failing that, then it looks in the root share dir.
+This is another way to override the files bundled with dlplus, for the entire shared directory tree.
-Failing that, finally it gets the file from /usr/local/lib/dl.
-This way the TS-DOS button in Ultimate ROM II just always works by magic.
+Failing that, it gets the file from /usr/local/lib/dl.
+These files are bundled with dlplus, and means you never have to manually supply DOS100.CO or any of the others in any share paths.
+This way the TS-DOS and Sardine options in Ultimate ROM II always work "by magic" without you having to do anything to provide the files like with a real drive & disk, yet if you want to use some other version of the files, you can, by just placing them in the share path just like placing them on a disk.

 [More details](ref/ur2.txt)